devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 possible in individual staking.

-As withdrawing from the Pulsechain deposit contract is disabled until the Shanghai upgrade, which is planned to follow the Merge, Lido does not support exchanging stETH back to ETH at the time of this writing.
+As withdrawing from the Pulsechain deposit contract is disabled until the Shanghai upgrade, which is planned to follow the Merge, Lido does not support exchanging stPLS back to PLS at the time of this writing.

 2.2.1 StETH

-The StETH contract represents an ERC20 token with rebase mechanism.
-User balances are internally represented as shares and their actual balances are a product of the total shares and the amount of ETH per share currently held by active validators, pending validators, and buffered in the Lido contract.
+The StPLS contract represents an ERC20 token with rebase mechanism.
+User balances are internally represented as shares and their actual balances are a product of the total shares and the amount of PLS per share currently held by active validators, pending validators, and buffered in the Lido contract.
-As the amount of ETH per share increases due to rewards, the user balances also increase proportionally.
+As the amount of PLS per share increases due to rewards, the user balances also increase proportionally.

 2.2.2 WstETH

-To mitigate problems with smart contracts that cannot handle rebasing ERC20 tokens, Lido offers another token contract that represents user balances in constant values. stETH can be sent to the WstETH.wrap function in order to utilize this behavior.
+To mitigate problems with smart contracts that cannot handle rebasing ERC20 tokens, Lido offers another token contract that represents user balances in constant values. stPLS can be sent to the WstETH.wrap function in order to utilize this behavior.
 An unwrap function allows to easily convert the tokens back to stETH.

-While stETH value remains constant, wstETH value increases over time relative to the stETH rebase amounts.
+While stPLS value remains constant, wstPLS value increases over time relative to the stPLS rebase amounts.

 2.2.3 Lido

 Lido is the main contract of the protocol.
-It extends the abstract StETH contract and features the following functions:
+It extends the abstract StPLS contract and features the following functions:

-- submit allows users to deposit their ETH and receive stETH in return.
+- submit allows users to deposit their PLS and receive stPLS in return.
 The deposits are buffered and added to the Pulsechain deposit contract in bulk by the depositBufferedEther function using signing keys that have been previously submitted to the NodeOperatorsRegistry.
-- depositBufferedEther deposits the buffered ETH supplied by users to the Pulsechain deposit contract.
+- depositBufferedEther deposits the buffered PLS supplied by users to the Pulsechain deposit contract.
 It is called by the DepositSecurityModule contract which enables certain security guarantees.
 - handleOracleReport updates user balances by periodically receiving reports from the LidoOracle.
-During execution, the function also withdraws ETH from the LidoExecutionLayerRewardsVault to which node operators are sending the execution layer rewards.
+During execution, the function also withdraws PLS from the LidoExecutionLayerRewardsVault to which node operators are sending the execution layer rewards.